bwbaugh/causeofwhy/docs/system-components.md

 ### Candidate Document Selection

-Get a ranked list of documents based on a similarity measure (TF&ndash;IDF) compared to a query term list by using the indices and functions of the IR component.
+We use the modified query to get a ranked list of documents based on a similarity measure&mdash;cosine similarity of TF&ndash;IDF values&mdash;compared to a query term list by using the indices and functions of the IR component.

-If the next step of *Candidate Document Analysis* takes a large amount of time per document, it may be worth evaluating how far down the initial ranked list of documents to go before returning an answer.
+Because the *Candidate Document Analysis* takes a large amount of time per document, we currently only examine the top-5 documents from the ranked list to make execution time a little bit faster.

-Potential future work on this section could include switching from retrieving whole documents to directly retrieving ranked lists of paragraphs that could be from any document.
+Instead of retrieving whole documents, potential future work could include retrieving ranked lists of paragraphs that could be from any document instead.
+In order to accomplish this, the original query term would need to be expanded&mdash;most likely through computing the semantic relatedness to every synset in WordNet&mdash;otherwise paragraphs that do not contain the exact query term will not be examined.

 ### Candidate Document Analysis (Information Extraction)

 Since we retrieve whole documents, as most web search engines do, we need to analyze each document to aid in answer extraction.
-The steps involved include:

-1. Paragraph segmentation
-1. Sentence segmentation
-1. Word tokenization
-1. Part of speech (POS) tagging
-1. Chunking
-    * Phrase chunking
-    * Named entity (NE) tagging
-1. Relation detection *(cause -> effect)*
+Many of the steps that could be done here, such as paragraph / sentence segmentation or word tokenization, has been done during the *Document Preprocessing* step.
+For each sentence we run part-of-speech (POS) tagging on the tokens so that the list of WordNet synsets that we examine is shorter.

+Future work in this module could include phrase chunking, named entity (NE) tagging, and relation detection *(cause -> effect)* either through a method, or through semantic role labeling (SRL) by using PropBank.

 ### Answer Extraction

-We now use all of the available tagged information to create a ranked list of paragraphs that the system believes to contain the answer.
+We now use all of the available tagged information to create a ranked list of sentences that the system believes to contain the answer.

-1. Filter paragraphs either by a boolean method leaving only those that contain the query keywords, or by some similarity measure to the query.
-1. If a query term appears more than once in a single paragraph, in order to consider each occurrence of a keyword separately we need to compute paragraph windows.
-1. Identify potential answers in each paragraph window by computing answer windows.
-1. Order the paragraph windows using the following criteria:
+As our system is meant to handle causal questions, once we have retrieved the list of documents from the IR system we add an additional special causation term to the query to be used during this phase.
+The special causation term is the tuple formed by the token-string "cause", and the WordNet synset "cause.v.01".

+Our system currently returns answers in the form of single sentences.
+We extract all sentences that contain a match&mdash;either exact or by having a high enough semantic relatedness&mdash;for at least one query term.
+We then order the sentences by computing a score using various weighted scoring components.

+* Define *page cosine similarity* as the cosine similarity of the page the answer appears in, relative to the query.
-  * Define *same word score* as the number of words from the question that are recognized in the same sequence in the paragraph window.
+* Define *word score* as the number of words from the question that are recognized in the sentence.
-  * Define *distance score* as the number of words that separate the most distant keywords in the window.
+* Define *related score sum* as the sum of the maximum Leacock-Chodorow Similarity (LCH) scores for each query term when compared to each term in the sentence.
+* Define *related score average* as the related sum divided by the number if query terms (normalization).
+* In addition, we use the LCH score to determine if a sentence term matches a query term by observing if the LCH score is > 2.16.
+* We approximated an acceptable value for the LCH threshold empirically, though a machine learning (ML) approach would be interesting to examine.
+* Define *causal match* as a boolean value indicating if the special causation term has a match in the answer or not.
-  * Define *missing keywords score* as the number of unmatched keywords, which is the same for all windows from the same paragraph.
+* Define *position score* as the number of words that separate each keyword from the next in the sentence.

-  * Perform a radix sort of the answer windows by:
-    1. largest *same word sequence score*
-    1. largest *distance score*
-    1. smallest *missing keyword score*
+We tried adding the *word score* and *related score* components equally as our only features to score the answer, but later used machine learning with the other features to compute better weights using question-answer pairs&mdash;sometimes called learning to rerank.
+Additional types of features that could be included, and would likely greatly benefit the answer ranking.

 Future work on this module includes:

-* Compute and rank answer windows, similarly to how it was done for paragraph windows, in order to give more precise answers.
+* Compute and rank paragraph and answer windows, in order to return answers of different length including smaller than a sentence and up to an entire paragraph
 * Use the relation detection from the information extraction module to find *causes* that match what the user's question asked.
 * Combine multiple answers together through summarization to output a